altmp/altv-js-module/docs/contributing.md

 When changing a function name for example it is important to **not** remove the old function, but instead add a deprecation warning so we can provide backwards compatibility.

-A deprecation warning can just be added by using `Log::Warning` to the end of the old function body.
+A deprecation warning can just be added by using the `V8_DEPRECATE` macro.
 It should also have a comment with the *date and current alt:V release version* when the deprecation was added.

 After a reasonable amount of times deprecated functions are removed, usually after a few release updates.